Government Contract Factoring Companies

-Factoring companies provide government contract financing for government contractors.
-Not only do most of these finance companies offer factoring services, but they usually provide other types of government financing including the following:
+Some factoring companies specialize in government contract factoring services for government contractors.
+These government factoring companies often offer other types of government financing including the following:

 - Invoice factoring or accounts receivable factoring